The Bachelor of Arts degree is a general degree that allows students to explore many

 aspect among students and faculty, and a great deal of interaction with the other

-areas and programs in the Department of Art.
+areas and programs in the School of Visual Art and Design.